collapsed-stacks/atheism/questions/2097/what-are-some-concise-secular-books-to-read-about-religion-for-non-believers.md

 - posted by: [oosterwal](https://stackexchange.com/users/-1/891-oosterwal) on 2011-01-19
 - score: 0

-<p>It's not a book, but I find this site to have an unusually unbiased approach to descriptions and histories of world religions: <a href="http://www.religioustolerance.org/" rel="nofollow">http://www.religioustolerance.org/</a></p>
+It's not a book, but I find this site to have an unusually unbiased approach to descriptions and histories of world religions: http://www.religioustolerance.org/